log-oscon/Standards/Stylesheets/Coding Style.md

 * They should not declare more than a property.
 * They can be used interactively (added through JavaScript), although State Classes are preferable, or to extend/override an element's property in a situation where using a modifier seems excessive.
 * They should never be used where State Classes apply.
-* Given their "short nature" (only one declaration per helper class) these rules should be write inline.
+* Given their "short nature" (only one declaration per helper class) these rules should be written inline.
 * *SCSS:* They should never be `@extend`ed on any other selector.

 ```css